-Carbon monoxide (CO) is an odourless, toxic gas that can be produced from a number of sources such as exhaust from a car or woodstove, or natural gas-fired equipment that is not functioning properly or appropriately ventilated.
+Carbon monoxide (CO) is an invisible, odourless and tasteless toxic gas that can be produced from a number of sources such as exhaust from a car or woodstove, or natural gas-fired equipment that is not functioning properly or appropriately ventilated.
 You can't see it, smell it, or taste it; but carbon monoxide can cause serious harm.

 When properly installed, maintained and vented, any CO produced by appliances will be vented outside the home.

 Unsafe levels of CO can be detected by carbon monoxide alarms, which are constructed to detect airborne concentration levels of CO in parts per million (ppm) and sound an audible alarm when harmful levels are present.

 Ontario Fire Code requires all homes (whether single family, semi, or other) with fuel burning appliances (including fireplaces) and/or attached garages, to be equipped with CO alarms.
 These alarms should be located outside of all sleeping areas.
 For added protection, install a carbon monoxide alarm on every storey of the home according to manufacturer’s instructions.

 Do you live in a condo or apartment building?
 If it has a service room, CO alarms must be installed in the service room and adjacent to each sleeping area above, below and beside the service room.
 If it has a garage, CO alarms must be installed adjacent to each sleeping area of all units above, below and beside the garage.